Hussain Hindawi: Career

 In 1990, Hindawi served as a Human Rights consultant for the development work in Yemen and then worked as a research consultant in Lebanon.
-He then transferred to the UN and worked in Haiti for almost three years, assisting in the International Civilian Mission in Haiti (MICIVIH), a UN scheme.
+He then transferred to the UN and worked in Haiti for almost three years, assisting in the International Civilian Mission in Haiti (MICIVIH), a UN/OAS scheme.
 Hindawi then began work in 1995 as the Editor-In-Chief of the London Office of the United Press International, in the Arabic Services.

 He left this position when he was requested to serve as the First Chairman of Iraq's first Independent Electoral Commission with the task of organizing Iraq's first multi-party elections in half a century.
 He then continued this position until mid-2007.

-Political life

-He then re-joined the United Nations, this time serving in the Iraqi branch (known as the UNAMI), as the Senior Political Advisor, until 2009.
+After IHEC, Hindawi then re-joined the United Nations, this time serving in the Iraqi branch (known as the UNAMI), as the Senior Political Advisor, until 2009.
 In 2010, he combined his position and became the Senior Political and Electoral advisor.

-In 2015, Hindawi assumed the position of Advisor to the Iraqi PresidentFuad Masum.
+In 2015, Hindawi assumed the position of Advisor to the Iraqi PresidentFuad Masum and continued in this role until the appointment of Barham Salih in 2018.

+In 2021; Hindawi was appointed as the senior Electoral advisor to the then- Iraqi Prime Minister Mustafa Al-Kadhimi.